 Dr. Patterson has also taken on the inaugural role as the physician informatics director of predictive analytics for the BerbeeWalsh Emergency Department at UW Health.
 In this role, Dr. Patterson works with department leadership to best use information technology to support clinical, educational, and research priorities.
 He advises on a range of issues, including optimizing the design, implementation, dissemination, evaluation and routine use of clinical data and information systems to improve healthcare quality, operational efficiency, educational programs, and research.
 Among other roles, he functions as a liaison between clinicians and health IT staff within the department and hospital, and provides input into implementation of new IT-related workflows in the department.

-Dr. Michael Pulia is a tenure track, Assistant Professor and Director of the Emergency Care for Infectious Diseases (EC-ID) Research Program at the University of Wisconsin-Madison.
+Dr. Michael Pulia is a tenure track Assistant Professor and Director of the Emergency Care for Infectious Diseases (EC-ID) Research Program at the University of Wisconsin-Madison.
 He is also Director of Emergency Medicine Antimicrobial Stewardship.
-In these capacities, he leads a health services research program focused primarily on improving antimicrobial stewardship in the emergency department and acute care settings.
+In these capacities, he leads a health services research program focused primarily on improving infectious disease diagnosis, infection control, and antimicrobial stewardship in the emergency department and downstream care settings.
 Dr. Pulia’s program has been supported by intra- and extramural sources, including the Wisconsin Partnership Program and Agency for Healthcare Research and Quality (AHRQ).

 Dr. Repplinger graduated from the inaugural class of the University of Wisconsin Emergency Medicine Residency Program, where he served as Chief Resident.
 Prior to residency, Dr. Repplinger graduated from Georgetown University, earning an honors degree in Biochemistry, then finished his Medical Doctorate at the UW School of Medicine and Public Health.
 He also completed the Doctoral Program in Clinical Investigation offered by UW's Institute for Clinical and Translational Research.
 For three years, Dr. Repplinger was a UW KL2 Scholar (intramural career development award), but transitioned to an extramural K08 award through the National Institute of Diabetes and Digestive and Kidney Diseases (NIDDK) in 2016.